 During September 2015 and January 2016, the MEDMIG project team interviewed 500 refugees and migrants travelling via the Central (Libya to Italy and Malta) and the Eastern (Turkey to Greece) Mediterranean routes.
 These accounts include those of Amadou, Amed, Mahmod, Michael and Niyat; migrants who made the difficult decision to flee their home in search of safety.

-Read their story below, and produce a storyboard to share their story.
+Read their stories (available from the downloads box), and produce a storyboard to share their story.
 You should highlight the drivers of their migration and the barriers they faced in pursuit of security.

 Migration is multi-casual, is it often a variety of circumstances.
 There are a myriad of reasons for people moving, and the MEDMIG project thought to better understand this.
 In 2015, conflict in the countries neighbouring Europe was a major factor contributing to the increase in refugees and migrants.
 The journey of more than 77% of respondents could be described as forced migration.